-In both optical and electron beam raster scan imaging for mask making or direct write on wafer, there is a definite trade-off between the size of the address grid used and the throughput of the write tool.
-While a small address grid is desirable for greater flexibility in allowable feature sizes and feature placement, the throughput is reduced considerably compared to a larger address grid.
-As a result, nearly all raster scan or "pixel addressing" types of direct write imaging systems have adopted a "graybeam" approach to creating a small virtual address grid while maintaining a large physical address grid.
+One of the limitations of such maskless lithographic approaches is the relatively large address grid that the digitally modulated "mask" requires.
+While a small address grid is desirable for greater flexibility in allowable feature sizes and feature placement, either the throughput would have to be reduced considerably compared to a larger address grid, or the complexity of the tool would rise dramatically.
+As a result, nearly all such maskless types of direct write imaging systems will probably adopt a "graybeam" approach to creating a small virtual address grid while maintaining a large actual address grid.
 In such a scheme, the placement of an edge is modulated by turning on and off (either completely or partially) adjacent pixels along the edge.
 While this modulation of energy near the edge of the feature has the desired effect of giving a finer control of the position of the edge, there is a significant negative consequence.
 By necessity this graybeam approach to reduced virtual address grids results in reduced image quality in the form of lowered image log-slope at the feature edge.
-This reduced image log-slope in turn leads to reduced process latitude and reduced dimensional control.
+This reduced image log-slope in turn leads to reduced process latitude and reduced dimensional control [1].